View allAll Photos Tagged Cutter

 The 225-foot Coast Guard Cutter Oak is underway in Buzzards Bay, Massachusetts, Wednesday, March 29, 2017 to replace seasonal aids to navigation.
 This was Oak's first time operating as a First Coast Guard District Cutter in Northeast waters as the cutter recently moved to its Newport, Rhode Island, homeport from Charleston, South Carolina.
 (U.S. Coast Guard photo by Petty Officer 2nd Class Cynthia Oldham)

-Crew members, aboard the Coast Guard Cutter Mackinaw, conduct a safety brief before a buoy evolution underway on Lake Michigan, Nov.
-29, 2021.
-Aids to navigation evolutions are one of the most dangerous mission in the Coast Guard.
+U.S. Coast Guard Seaman Matthew Metzler (blue hat), aboard the Coast Guard Cutter Mackinaw, hooks on a buoy underway on Lake Michigan, Nov.
+28, 2021.
+Metzler used the line to maintain control of the buoy before bringing it onboard.
 (U.S. Coast Guard photo by Petty Officer 3rd Class Jessica Fontenette)